codyalanstubbs/top-cv-project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://codyalanstubbs.com/the-odin-project/19-cv-app/)

 This is my first time using React to make an app.
 This app uses React class components to create a CV builder.
-A user can d
+A user can add their contact info and educational and work experiences to create a CV.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>